johnryan465/reinforce.space/deployment/pytorch.md

 ## PyTorch on embedded hardware

-We wish to run our RL algorithms on devicem which means that we need to get our RL framework working on our hardware.
+We wish to run our RL algorithms on device which means that we need to get our RL framework working on our hardware.
 We wish to deploy to an arm CPU.

-Additionaly we want to use our model from within Java ideally as the NMF App framework is designed for Java.
+Additionally we want to use our model from within Java ideally as the NMF App framework is designed for Java.

-We will use the PyTorch Java bindings, and we need to cross compile for the correct architechure.
+We will use the PyTorch Java bindings, and we need to cross compile for the correct architecture.

 [Bindings](https://github.com/pytorch/java-demo)